nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

        Expected: Exam with exam name Midterm is deleted from all students in the addressbook.
 Confirmation message shown in the status message.

     3. Test case: `deleteExam ex/Midterm#`<br>
        Expected: No exam is deleted.
 Error details shown in the status message.
-Status bar remains the same.

     4. Other incorrect deleteExam commands to try:<br>
        `deleteExam`<br>